 #9.
-Go through the trad part of the program with the MC you hired to give them some familiarity.
+Go through the traditional wedding part of the program with the Master of Ceremony (MC) you hired to give them some familiarity.
 If the MC is from your tribe or familiar with your culture, they will have no problem with the program, and will even offer useful suggestions;

 #11.
-Create the Program of Events to Ship Out for Printing: Still with your MC, merge the two separate program (the trad part and the white wedding part), to get the day’s program of events that you can go and print copies for wedding guests;
+Create the Program of Events and Send it Out for Printing: Still with your MC, merge the two separate program (the trad part and the white wedding part), to get the day’s program of events that you can go and print copies for wedding guests;

 - Beautiful Wedding Cakes for Inspiration (Pictures)